 |JOIN operation||To create multi-options like for the "material" attribute|

-⚠️ Don't change the output labels in the "Attribute" tab.
-We will show you how to change the names directly in the XML feed later on in this article.
+⚠️ It should be noted that changing the names of attributes in the "Output Label" column will not change the name of the attribute in the XML feed.
+We will show you how to change the names within the XML feed later on in this article.

 Customizing the feed to fit GMC specifications

-Next, navigate to the "Format" tab (1), to set up the feed so it conforms with the specifications set by GMC.
-With the loaded attributes and product list, the feed is already generated to include the attribute data for each product (2).
+Next, navigate to the 'Format' tab, to set up the feed so it conforms with the specifications set by Google Merchant Center.
+With the attributes and product list selected, the feed already includes the attribute data for each product.
 Below we we look at how to further define the XML feed.

-ℹ️ Learn more about working with the XML data format in Plytix by having a look here: Define Data Format For XML Channels
+ℹ️ Learn more about working with XML data in Plytix here: Defining the Data Format For XML Channels

-For this example, we will be using the following example feed:
+For this example, we will use the following sample feed: